popphp/pop-acl/README.md

 ------

-Setting the `strict` flag strictly enforces any permissions that have been set and requires permissions to be explicit set.
-If the `strict` flag is set to false, then ACL checks may pass as `true` is a rule is not explicitly set.
+Setting the `strict` flag strictly enforces any permissions that have been set and requires permissions to be explicitly set.
+If the `strict` flag is set to `false`, then ACL checks may pass as `true` is a rule is not explicitly set.
 Consider the following example:

 **Non-Strict**